 The pandemic led to the alteration of the Niagara Artists' Company (NAC) small feats fundraising event.
-In order to assist with this decrease in revenue, the organization has claimed the Canada Emergency Wage Subsidy (CEWS) for which the Government of Canada provides a subsidy of 75% of employees wages.
+In order to assist with this decrease in revenue, the organization has claimed the Canada Emergency Wage Subsidy (CEWS) for which the Government of Canada provides a subsidy of up to 75% of employees wages and the Canada Emergency Rent Subsidy (CERS) for which the Government of Canada provides a subsidy of up to 75% of rent expenses.